-$$\Gamma \otimes \top \rightarrow \top$$ (3.5.4)
+$$T \otimes \Gamma \rightarrow T$$ (3.5.2)

 We will call such a category a monoidal strict lex category.
 We prove that notions of parametricity for categories can be extended to strict lex categories.

 Proposition 3.5.3.
 The functor L freely adding finite limits to a category is strongly monoidal, meaning that we have natural isomorphisms: